kayceesrk/kayceesrk.github.io/_posts/2026-06-13-an-oxcaml-book-that-runs.md

 machine, not that nothing is downloaded.

 ## How I wrote the course: teaching the model how to teach

-Here is the honest version of how the chapters got written.

 I have recorded video lectures for CS3100, my "Paradigms of Programming" course at IIT Madras (the